alodha100/Machine-Learning-in-AWS/README.md

 # Machine-Learning-in-AWS

-ML Case Study in AWS
-##Case 1 Population Segmentation with SageMaker
+## Case 1 Population Segmentation with SageMaker

-###Using principal component analysis (PCA) you will reduce the dimensionality of the original census data.
+Using principal component analysis (PCA) you will reduce the dimensionality of the original census data.
 Then, you'll use k-means clustering to assign each US county to a particular cluster based on where a county lies in component space.
 How each cluster is arranged in component space can tell you which US counties are most similar and what demographic traits define that similarity; this information is most often used to inform targeted, marketing campaigns that want to appeal to a specific group of people.
 This cluster information is also useful for learning more about a population by revealing patterns between regions that you otherwise may not have noticed.

-###US Census Data
-You'll be using data collected by the US Census, which aims to count the US population, recording demographic traits about labor, age, population, and so on, for each county in the US.
-The bulk of this notebook was taken from an existing SageMaker example notebook and blog post, and I've broken it down further into demonstrations and exercises for you to complete.

-###Machine Learning Workflow
+### Machine Learning Workflow
 To implement population segmentation, you'll go through a number of steps:

 -Data loading and exploration